-As part of our ongoing series, we sat down with one of RCA’s leading ocular oncologists, Amy Schefler MD of Retina Consultants of Houston.
+As part of our ongoing series, we sat down with one of RCA’s leading ocular oncologists, Amy Schefler MD of Retina Consultants of Texas.
 We wanted to learn what it takes to be a superior surgeon in the subspecialty of ocular oncology.

 What was your path to becoming a retinal specialist and ocular oncologist?
 Please tell us more.

 My career path was unusual.
 When I was a medical student, I fell in love with ocular oncology, the study of cancers of the eye, after doing a one-year pre-residency fellowship.
 So, I went into ophthalmology specifically with the purpose of becoming an eye cancer specialist.
 This was an uncommon path because eye cancer is very rare and there are only a few surgeons who specialize in it the US—only about 20 of us are true, full-time clinicians in this field.
 During my ophthalmology residency, it became clear that pairing ocular oncology with retinal surgery was the best approach for a successful career.
 The two fields blend very well because ocular oncology is becoming more and more surgical as our technology and science improve over time.
 Having a background in retinal medicine also makes me a better ocular oncologist, because many oncologic conditions affect the retina.
 I love the relationships I have with patients, as many of these cancers require that I follow patients for life, so the field provides the opportunity to have long-standing and very meaningful relationships with them and their families.

 Now, let us shift and talk about your thriving practice in Texas.
 How do you recruit and find the next generation of leaders?